damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 ### New Merge Requests Search and Filter Interface

 We first introduced the new interface for searching and filtering issues in [8.16](https://about.gitlab.com/2017/01/22/gitlab-8-16-released/).
 With 9.0, we are bringing the same concept to merge requests and will steadily roll it out to other parts of GitLab too.
+We're also continuing to improve on the new design as well.
+As you see, we've "token-ized" the attributes in the search, to make it even more obvious what you are searching for.

 ![Merge Requests New Search Interface](/images/9_0/mr_new_search_interface.png){: .shadow}